Who is Jesus?

 - Was baptized by John at the beginning of His ministry, at which point a voice from the heavens proclaimed, “Thou art My beloved Son; in Thee I am well-pleased.”
 (Luke 3:22, NAS)

-- Was tempted by Satan in the wilderness for 40 days, at which time He fasted and prayed, and resisted temptation by quoting scripture.
+- He was tempted by Satan in the wilderness for 40 days, at which time He fasted and prayed and resisted temptation by quoting scripture.

-- Was misunderstood by His family and those of His hometown.
+- He was misunderstood by His family and those of His hometown.

-- Had human needs to eat, drink, and sleep.
+- He had human needs to eat, drink, and sleep.